wso2/docs-is/en/docs/concepts/authorization/user-managed-access.md

 2. The requesting party requests for access to the protected resource using the client.

-2. The client, acting on behalf of the requesting party, interacts with the authorization server and provides the required claims that statisfy the resource owner's authorization policies.
+2. The client, acting on behalf of the requesting party, interacts with the authorization server and provides the required claims that satisfy the resource owner's authorization policies.

 3. The client then recieves a token from the authorization server.